-In the past few years, macro X-Ray Fluorescence (MA-XRF) has been extensively used to study paintings, frescoes and stained glasses [19-21], having the obvious advantage over traditional XRF analysis of yielding an immediate and visual interpretation of the spatial distribution of chemical elements.
-This advantage can be fully explored in the study of inhomogeneous samples, as it is the case of corroded bronzes and other metallic archaeological artefacts.
-Therefore, MA-XRF can be considered as an efficient and powerful measuring tool for detecting the presence of active corrosion products, particularly dangerous for the long-lasting preservation of the artefact.
-Using MA-XRF scanning it is possible to provide a better, macro understanding of the corrosion products multi-layers structure by simply detecting the depth elemental distribution from the surface towards the bulk metal.
+In the past few years, macro-X-ray fluorescence (MA-XRF) has been extensively used to study paintings, frescoes and stained glass [19]-[21], having the obvious advantage over traditional XRF analysis of yielding an immediate and visual interpretation of the spatial distribution of chemical elements.
+This advantage can be fully explored in the study of inhomogeneous samples, such as corroded bronzes and other metallic archaeological artefacts.
+Therefore, MA-XRF can be considered an efficient and powerful measuring tool for detecting the presence of active corrosion products, which are particularly dangerous for the long-lasting preservation of the artefact.
+Using MA-XRF scanning, it is possible to provide a better, macro understanding of the corrosion product multi-layer structure by simply detecting the depth elemental distribution from the surface towards the bulk metal.

-In this study, a portable MA-XRF scanner prototype built by the Sapienza University of Rome, Istituto Nazionale di Fisica Nucleare (INFN) – Roma TRE division and Ars Mensurae has been used to characterise a set of artificially-corroded copper reference specimens simulating real archaeological corrosion products grew on Cu-based alloys.
-Due to the stratification and heterogeneity of real corrosion products layers formed on Cu-based artefacts, reference samples were chosen for the optimization of the proposed analytical methodology and for the preliminary assessment of the developed prototype performance, in order to verify if the obtained results are meaningful [22].
+In this study, a portable MA-XRF scanner prototype, built by the Sapienza University of Rome, Istituto Nazionale di Fisica Nucleare (INFN) – Roma TRE division, and Ars Mensurae, was used to characterise a set of artificially corroded copper reference specimens simulating real archaeological corrosion products grown on Cu-based alloys.
+Due to the stratification and heterogeneity of real corrosion product layers formed on Cu-based artefacts, reference samples were chosen for the optimisation of the proposed analytical methodology and for the preliminary assessment of the developed prototype performance in order to verify whether the obtained results were meaningful [22].

-The second section of this article describes the reference sample and the analytical techniques used to characterise them, with particular attention to the description of the main features of MA-XRF scanner prototype.
+The second section of this article describes the reference sample and the analytical techniques used to characterise them, with particular attention to the description of the main features of the MA-XRF scanner prototype.
 In the following section, the results obtained on the reference samples are illustrated and discussed.
-Finally, the concluding section summarized the major findings.
+Finally, the concluding section summarises the key findings.

 Materials and methods